Exeos/Exeos/README.md

 # Hi 👋

-I'm Valentin - a developer interested on reverse engineering and web dev.
+I'm Valentin - a developer interested in Reverseengeneering and Web Development.
 Also schizo privacy & foss enjoyer.

 ---